Home

 Viterbo

 Viterbo in the second half of the XIIIth century is perhaps the most important town in the Papal State.
 Viterbo, a town protected by imposing walls, was where the Popes spent long periods of time and where they often were elected.
-Cardinal Albornoz built here another Rocca, which we can now see after Renaissance restorations and embellishments as the loggia clearly shows and the coat of arms of Pope Paulus III confirms.
+Cardinal Albornoz built here another Rocca, which we can now see after Renaissance restorations and embellishments as the loggia clearly shows and the coat of arms of Pope Paul III confirms.

 Civita Castellana